albar965/littlenavmap-manual/src/en/APPROACHES.rst

 simulator would not be able to display them correctly.
 Select the procedures manually in your GPS or FMC as needed.

+Some flightplan formats like X-Plane FMS allow saving and loading of procedures.

-You can enable saving of waypoints by checking the menu items :ref:`export-flight-plan-approach-waypoints` and/or :ref:`export-flight-plan-sid-star-waypoints`.
+You can enable saving of waypoints by checking :ref:`export-flight-plan-approach-waypoints` and/or :ref:`export-flight-plan-sid-star-waypoints`.

 .. note::